SinghIsWriting/mathematics_with_python/README.md

 5. Commit your changes with a descriptive commit message.
 6. Push your changes to your forked repository.
 7. Create a pull request detailing your changes.

+## License
+This project is licensed under the MIT License - see the [MIT License](LICENSE) file for details.